 - The participant will appear in the dropdown list: this means that they are on the user list in the workspace and can be selected to be added to the meeting.

-When using the app, attendees can also search for, select, or add External participants to the workspace in order to invite them to meetings.
+When using the app, attendees can also search for, select, or add external participants to the workspace in order to invite them to meetings.

 This is also done when creating the meeting and searching for participants using the Add Participants field.
 Again, there are three possibilities: